A Misdiagnosis of a “Blocked Milk Duct” Led to an Unfortunate TragedyThe Breast Cancer Site

 A Love Story for the Ages

-Ryan and Heather met when they were 10 years old.
-She was from California, and her parents moved to Indiana when Heather was 2.
+Ryan and Heather met when they were 10 years old in Indiana.
+She was originally from California, and her parents moved to Indiana when Heather was 2.
 Heather and Ryan married in May 2013, three years after she graduated from college.
-Heather worked as a manager in Bloomington, Indiana, at a Pilot Travel Center.
-A year and a half after their wedding, the couple had Kilana in November 2014.
-Ryan and Heather’s beautiful daughter became the center of their lives.
-Then Heather’s doctor made a horrible mistake.
+She worked as a manager in Bloomington, Indiana, at a Pilot Travel Center.

 Milk Duct Blockage or Breast Cancer?